Manchester Terriers

 potential to make you proud if entered into agility sports or obedience trials.

-there is an outside area to run, it will be greatly enjoyed by this energetic breed.
+If there is an outside area to run, it will be greatly enjoyed by this energetic breed as well as a convenient place to play when walks are not available.

 don't like being mishandled and may respond unfavorably.